silinternational/wecarry-api/README.md

 Three types of authentication can be used for organization-based authentication:
 Azure AD, Google, and SAML.
-These are configured in an Organization record or an Organizations Domain record, and are supported by the GraphQL API.
+These are configured in an Organization record or an Organization Domain record, and are supported by the GraphQL API.

 #### Office365/AzureAD
 To add an organization using AzureAD authentication, create a database organization record